jonasjacek/responsive-images/README.md

 **See this example:** [Rendered](https://htmlpreview.github.io/?https://github.com/jonasjacek/responsive-images/blob/master/examples/art-direction-based-selection_1.html) (github.io), [Source](https://github.com/jonasjacek/responsive-images/blob/master/examples/art-direction-based-selection_1.html) (github.com), [Source](https://gitlab.com/jonasjacek/responsive-images/-/blob/master/examples/art-direction-based-selection_1.html) (gitlab.com)

-Fallback: Browsers which do not support `picture` and `source` elements will ignore them and load the image referenced in the `img` elements `src` attribute.
+Fallback: User agents (e.g. browsers) do not support `picture` and `source` elements will ignore them and load the image referenced in the `img` elements `src` attribute.

 ## Responsive images in CSS

+Responsive images in CSS are a method for providing the browser with multiple image sources for an image slot.
+In some cases, the user agent (e.g. browser) selects an image, depending on display density, size of the image element in the page, or any number of other factors.
+The following selection methods are available:

+### Media query-based selection

+**Resolution switching for displaying different image sizes and contents.**

-Responsive images in CSS can be implemented with the help of media queries (`@media`).
-The browser picks the image that matches the media query.
+Responsive images with the help of media queries (`@media`).
+The user agent (e.g. browser) picks the image that matches the media query.
+The user agent cannot chose from a set of sources to support different screen resolutions.

+The images may not only vary in their size but also image content may not be identical.

+#### Example 1

 ```css
 /* Narrow screen*/